Public and Social Policy and Human Resources

 The aim of the subsequent regular and distance studies Master’s program in English is to provide the graduate with the ability to link the knowledge and skills acquired in the Bachelor's degree of Public and Social Policy and Human Resources or another related field and to gain professional qualifications for the independent performance of a wide range of public and social policy, social services, employment policy activities, and human resources development, as well as the prerequisites to develop these skills in practice or further study.

 Their core involves two abilities:

-the ability to independently reflect on and evaluate the problems and implemented measures of public and social policy, social services, social work and human resources development, and cope with dilemmas associated with them,
+- The ability to independently reflect on and evaluate the problems and implement measures of public and social policy, social services, social work, and human resources development, and cope with dilemmas associated with them.

 On the basis of these are the other expected abilities of the graduate: